 How to Run a Content Audit on Your Competitors Site

-And yet competitors’ content audit is a valuable exercise allowing you to discover tactics that can be implemented in your own content strategy.
-And in many cases, a good content audit will help you optimize your content and achieve higher rankings.
+Reverse engineering Google’s search results is next to impossible: There are too many signals in play, and we don’t know all of them.
+But a competitors’ content audit is a valuable exercise allowing you to discover tactics that can be implemented in your own content strategy and improve your SEO.
+In many cases, a good content audit will help you optimize your content and achieve higher rankings.

 Here are questions that, once answered, will give you a complete view of your competitor’s content marketing strategy.

-1. Do they have a blog?
+1. Do your competitors have a blog?

 Maintaining a company blog is one of the best content strategies any business can utilize.